qwasi/ios-library/README.md

 ###### API Method - `device.set_user_token`

 ### Unregistration
 Unregistering a device results in the record being fully removed from the Qwasi databases.
 This is for privacy compliance, etc if the application requires it.
-Devices should be unregistered execept under these circumstances.
+Devices should *not* be unregistered execept under these circumstances.

 If necessary a device can be unregistered using: